gilch/hissp/README.md

 Hissp includes some very basic Lisp macros to get you started.
 Their expansions have no external requirements either.

+Libraries built on Hissp need not have this limitation.

 #### REPL
 A Lisp tradition, and Hissp is no exception.
 Even though it's a compiled language,
 Hissp has an interactive shell like Python does.
 The REPL displays the compiled Python and evaluates it.
 Printed values use the normal Python reprs.
-(Translating those to Hissp is not a goal.)
+(Translating those to Hissp is not a goal.
+Hissp is still Python.)

 #### Same-module macro helpers
 Not all Lisps support this, but Clojure is a notable exception.